 4. In the event a Grantee predeceases the Grantor and is not a direct lineal descendant of the Grantor then the deceased Grantee's interest terminates by law unless the designation "LPDS" (lineal descendants per stirpes) has been added after the name of such Grantee at the time the deed is created.

 5. In the event the Grantor desires to name more than one Grantee beneficiary then the Grantor will want to set forth in the the Beneficiary Deed the manner in which such Grantees will hold title upon the death of the Grantor and the transfer of ownership of the real property to the Grantees.
 The Grantor may set forth the Grantees will hold title either as Joint Tenants with the Right of Survivorship or as Tenants in Common.

-(i) If the Beneficiary Deed sets forth after the death of the Grantor the Grantees shall hold title as Joint Tenants with the Right of Survivorship and one of them should die during their joint ownership of the real property, then the surviving Grantees shall "inherit" such deceased Grantee's interest.
+(i) If the Beneficiary Deed sets forth after the death of the Grantor the Grantees shall hold title as Joint Tenants with the Right of Survivorship and one of them should die during their ownership of the real property, then the surviving Grantee(s) shall receive such deceased Grantee's interest.
 Equal shares are required for the creation of a Joint Tenancy.

 6. A Beneficiary Deed must be signed by the Grantor in the presence of a Notary Public and then properly recorded with the local County Recorder of Deeds office (where the real property is located).
 A Beneficiary Deed must be recorded to become effective under Missouri law.
 The Grantee does not sign such deed.